Staplehurst: Religion

-The 12th-century Anglican parish church, All Saints', is located at the highest point in the town.
+The 12th-century Anglican parish church, All Saints', is located at the highest point in the village.
 It belongs to the Diocese of Canterbury.
 It is a Grade I listed building.
-The town also has a United Reformed Church, a Free church and a Strict Baptist chapel.
+The village also has a United Reformed Church, a Free church and a Strict Baptist chapel.

 The United Reformed Church was formerly a Congregational church before the merger with the Presbyterians in 1972.
 The first pastor was Daniel Poyntell, who had been the Rector of Staplehurst Parish Church until he was ejected from the Church of England in 1662 for nonconformity.
 During his pastorship, and for many years afterwards, it was a Presbyterian church.
 The foundation of the present building was laid in 1825.

 The Strict Baptist chapel has been used a place of worship for Baptists since 1751, apparently having previously been used as a barn.
 The original congregation were General Baptists and were a continuation of the old Spilshill church that was formed around 1640.
 In 1838 the building was sold to the Particular Baptists.

-The Free Church began in 1969 when a group began meeting for worship in homes throughout the town.
+The Free Church began in 1969 when a group began meeting for worship in homes throughout the village.
 The first church building was purchased in 1975 and the old Village Hall was purchased in 1989.
 The church was demolished in 2006 to make way for a new building which was completed in December 2012.

 Education

-Staplehurst School, the village primary school, is located on Gybbon Rise, near the town centre shops.
+Staplehurst School, the village primary school, is located on Gybbon Rise, near the village centre shops.
 Around 440 pupils are taught in 18 classrooms.
 The school was originally housed in the stone buildings off the A229 and moved to the new site when the population of the village grew in the 1980s.
 The old school then became the village community centre.
 The village also has a small library.